dlandon/zoneminder.machine.learning/README.md

 [GoFundMe](https://www.gofundme.com/f/maintenance-of-zoneminder-docker-with-es-and-ml?utm_source=customer&utm_medium=copy_link&utm_campaign=p_cf+share-flow-1)

 ### About
-This is an easy to run dockerized image of [ZoneMinder](https://github.com/ZoneMinder/zoneminder) along with the the [ZM Event Notification Server](https://github.com/pliablepixels/zmeventnotification) and its machine learning subsystem (which is disabled by default but can be enabled by a simple configuration).
+This is an easy to run dockerized image of [ZoneMinder](https://github.com/ZoneMinder/zoneminder) along with the the [ZM Event Notification Server](https://github.com/pliablepixels/zmeventnotification) and its machine learning subsystem.

 The configuration settings that are needed for this implementation of Zoneminder are pre-applied and do not need to be changed on the first run of Zoneminder.

-This version will now upgrade from previous versions.
+This version will now upgrade Zoneminder from previous versions.

 You can donate [here](https://www.paypal.com/us/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=EJGPC7B5CS66E).

 ### Support
-This docker container was developed for and is currently supported on Unraid.
-You are free to use it on other platforms, but there is no way I can reproduce or troubleshoot any issues when used on other platforms.
+There is minimal support for this docker container at this time.

 Go to the Zoneminder Forum [here](https://forums.zoneminder.com/) for support.